 Yooka-Laylee release date, trailer, pre-order info and everything you need to know

-Touted as a spiritual successor to the platforming classic Banjo Kazooie, Yooka-Laylee plans to deliver a beautifully faithful callback to beloved 3D platformers and collect-a-thons of the 1990s.
-From what we’ve seen so far, the minimalistic adventure maintains the visual charm and playful simplicity we love about the genre, while adding some truly exciting new additions to the formula.
+Described as a spirtual successor to platforming classic Banjo Kazooie, Yooka-Laylee hopes to deliver a beautifully faithful callback to the beloved 3D platformers and collect-a-thons of the 1990s.
+The minimalistic adventure maintains the visual charm and playful simplicity we love to see from the genre, while adding some truly exciting new additions to the formula.